 How to Use Bitters

-Bitters don’t need to be mixed in a complicated cocktail.
-Something as simple as a gin and tonic will benefit from a few dashes of orange bitters or grapefruit bitters.
-Many people even mix aromatic bitters and soda as a refreshing alternative to a cocktail with almost no alcohol.
+Bitters aren't just for elaborate cocktails.
+Even a simple gin and tonic benefits from a few dashes of orange or grapefruit bitters.
+Many people enjoy adding aromatic bitters to plain soda water as a refreshing alternative to a cocktail with almost no alcohol.

 How else can you use bitters?
-You can cook with bitters.
-Cocktail bitters can be added to pies, cookies, cakes, marinades, salad dressings, and so much more.
+Try adding a few dashes to tea, coffee, fruit juice, or soda.
+You can even cook with bitters.
+Incorporate them into pies, cookies, cakes, marinades, salad dressings, and much more.

 Here are a few ideas to get you started:

-Muddle the orange, cherry, bitters, and syrup in an old-fashioned glass.
-Pour in bourbon, add ice, stir to chill and top with soda.
+Pour the bourbon, bitters, and syrup in an old-fashioned glass.
+Add a large ice cube, stir well to mix and chill.
+Garnish with a twist.

 The Classic Champagne Cocktail